 DMRX Watch was a last heard list for the DMR community which displays the obvious information that you would expect and also includes signal strength, loss information, and was completely sortable and filterable.
 Additionally, we used to produce reports of the Top 10 users, repeaters, talkgroups, and networks, based on talk time.
 We are no longer adding new functionality to Watch based on suggestions and feedback from the community.

-The DMRX Core is a pair of redundant cBridge devices dedicated to transporting talkgroups to and from other cBridges which provide connectivity to repeaters.
-The goal of the core is to ensure that a simple hardware or software failure does not cause a large disconnect between systems and to provide the most efficient path between endpoints which reducing the occurrence of call collisions in an effort to provide the best possible user experience.
+The DMRX Core was a pair of redundant cBridge devices dedicated to transporting talkgroups to and from other cBridges which provide connectivity to repeaters.
+The goal of the core was to ensure that a simple hardware or software failure does not cause a large disconnect between systems and to provide the most efficient path between endpoints which reducing the occurrence of call collisions in an effort to provide the best possible user experience.